 These games have also been pioneers in innovative publishing models.
 For instance, think of early access releases, where players can experience games in development and provide feedback to the creators.

-Or consider games-as-a-service models, where developers continuously add new content and updates long after the initial release, keeping the experience fresh and exciting.
+Or consider games-as-a-service models, where developers add new content and updates long after release to keep the experience fresh.

 Conclusion